nicokubi/penetrance/README.md

     individual.
 There should be no duplicated entries.

 -   `Sex`: A numeric value where `0` indicates female and `1` indicates male.
-Missing entries are not currently supported.
+Unknown sex needs to be coded as `NA`.

--   `MotherID`: A numeric value representing the unique identifier for an individual’s mother.
+-   `MotherID`: A numeric value representing the unique identifier for an individual's mother.

--   `FatherID`: A numeric value representing the unique identifier for an individual’s father.
+-   `FatherID`: A numeric value representing the unique identifier for an individual's father.

 -   `isProband`: A numeric value where `1` indicates the individual is a proband and `0` otherwise.

 -   `CurAge`: A numeric value indicating the age of censoring (current age if the person is alive or age at death if the person is deceased).
 Allowed ages range from `1` to `94`.
+Unknown ages can be left empty or coded as `NA`.

 -   `isAff`: A numeric value indicating the affection status of cancer, with `1` for diagnosed individuals and `0` otherwise.
 Missing